If the govenor calls for the Federal Emergency Management Agency (FEMA) to help with a natural disaster you may be able to get disaster assistance.

 If you get a check in the mail, deposit it as soon as possible.

 You must use the money for the disaster-related assistance for which it is intended.
 You will receive a letter outlining how the funds are to be spent.

 More information or questions

 For any help you might need - filling out the applications, general questions or progress reports - call the FEMA Helpline at 800-621-FEMA (3362), or TTY 800-462-7585, and select the language you speak.
-If you would like to speak with someone face to face, visit a disaster recovery center.
+FEMA may set up a disaster recovery center where you can speak with someone face to face.

-Problems with FEMA application, legal information or advice, contact Massachusetts Justice Project,
+Problems with FEMA application, legal information or advice, contact a lawyer.